Research Ethics Board (REB)

 Please note that during summer months we cannot guarantee a specific turn around time for REB response to any minimal risk applications submitted as they are reviewed upon the availability of REB members.

-Please submit the completed REB New Application form and supporting documents electronically to email@example.com in accordance with the 2021 REB Above Minimal Risk Meeting Schedule & Application Due Dates.
+Please submit the completed REB new application form and supporting documents electronically to firstname.lastname@example.org in accordance with the 2021 REB Above Minimal Risk Meeting Schedule and Application Due Dates.
 Applications above minimal risk will not be reviewed during the months of July or August.
 Please allow one week from the Meeting Date for a response from the REB.

 PREP entered hard launch on January 1, 2019.
 All new multi-jurisdictional applications involving REBC partners will only be processed through PREP.